CBEP-SoCB-Details/CDO_Portland_Jetport/Derived_Data/DATA_NOTES.md

 the 1960s.
 What I see in those years is
 1. Time shift from splitting at even hours to spliting a XX:51
-2. SY_MT results begin to duplicate hourly values at 6 or 12 hour intervals.
+2. SY_MT results begin to duplicate hourly values at six or twelve hour intervals.
    From 1996 through 2004, that code is ALMOST always associated with 0:00, 6:00,
    12:00, or 18:00 observations.
 There is a secondary peak of occurrence around the three hour intervals as well, mostly 1997 through 2001.
 A scattering of